Robert Derleth

-Robert J. "Bob" Derleth (June 9, 1922 – December 16, 2012) was an American football lineman.
+Robert J. Derleth (June 9, 1922 – December 16, 2012) was an American professional football lineman.
 He played college football for the University of Michigan Wolverines football teams in 1942, 1943, 1945 and 1946 — missing the 1944 season due to military service.
 He also played professional football for the Detroit Lions in 1947.

 Biography

 Derleth was born in Marquette, Michigan in 1922.
 After graduating from Bishop Baraga High School in 1941, Derleth enrolled at the University of Michigan.
 He joined the Michigan Wolverines football team coached by Fritz Crisler in 1942.
 He started several games for the Wolverines at the tackle position in 1943.
 Derleth was also the captain of the Michigan Wolverines men's ice hockey team in 1943.

 After the 1943 season, Derleth was inducted into the U.S. Navy and assigned to aviation training cadet at the Iowa Pre-Flight School in Iowa City, Iowa.
 He also played football on the Navy's Iowa Seahawks team.
 The 1944 Iowa Seahawks included star players such as Les Horvath, and defeated the Iowa Hawkeyes in 1944 by a score of 30 to 6.
 Derleth also took up track while in the Navy as reflected in a June 1945 wire report: "Bob Derleth and Bobby Mickelson took up track for the first time this season.
 Proof that Derleth, a former Michigan football tackle, catches on quickly is illustrated by his 133 feet 7-inch cast of the discus which brought him the all-time Seahawk mark in the event."

-While Derleth was serving in the Navy, the Detroit Lions selected him as a late pick in the 29th round of the 1944 NFL Draft.
+While Derleth was serving in the Navy, the Detroit Lions selected him as a late pick in the 29th round of the 1944 NFL draft.
 Upon being placed on inactive status by the Navy in October 1945, Derleth elected to return to the University of Michigan rather than play professional football.
 The Associated Press reported that Derleth's return to the team had "sparked" the Wolverines.
 The article continued:"Derleth reported for practice yesterday after being placed on inactive dutv by the Navy.
 The Marquette, Mich., lineman immediately was issued a uniform and put in considerable time at the right guard spot during scrimmage.
 The former aviation cadet said he was in 'pretty good' physical shape and was an inch taller and about 14 pounds heavier than the last time he played for Michigan.
 In 1942 he was six-two and weighed 203."